To reduce Richemont’s environmental impact in three key areas:

 The Code sets a minimum applicable operating standard for all of the Group’s businesses.
 Each business is expected to implement its own Environmental Management System, tailored to suit its size and type of activity.
 Improving the quality and scope of our environmental data remains an area of focus.

-The process to achieve certification with the RJC’s Code of Practices, which includes a review of environment matters, has also helped virtually all of our Maisons improve their international environmental management practices.
+The process to achieve certification with the RJC’s Code of Practices, which includes a review of environment matters, has also helped our Maisons improve their international environmental management practices.
 Examples include Cartier’s sourcing of packaging materials and Piaget’s efforts to recycle a wide range of its manufacturing waste products.
 See case studies for further details.